Organize Your Money: The Big Picture

 Many times when we think about our money, we think about the bills we have to pay or balancing the checkbook.
 In reality, our finances are so much bigger.
 Money is related to everything in our lives, and because money touches on every area, we cannot solve our money issues by simply looking at our finances.
 We need to integrate all aspects of our life together, and align our everyday actions with our true values.

 Our family has been on a multi-year journey of integrating our values with our financial life.
-If you read the Living on Less Than $28,000 a Year series, then you know that we chose to live on one less-than-average income for many years so that I could home school our children (one of whom has Aspergers Syndrome–an autism spectrum disorder, and one with a severe gluten allergy).
+If you read the Living on Less Than $28,000 a Year series, then you know that we chose to live on one less-than-average income for many years so that I could home school our children.
 There were some unpleasant consequences of that decision such as having only one vehicle for a long time, living in a smaller house, etc., but we made those sacrifices with a higher goal in mind.

 In the spring of this past year, we started thinking bigger, and began to see that maybe we didn’t have to live in an either/or situation.
 We started looking for ways to increase our income through part-time jobs, selling things we own and my blog.
 Through each of these avenues we were able to increase our income for 2012, but we also found that because the money came in a little at a time and we did not have a concrete overall plan, much of it was spent in ways that didn’t really help us advance our true goals.